grafana/grafana/docs/sources/alerting/manage-notifications/alertmanager.md

 **Grafana Alertmanager**

-Grafana Alertmanager is an internal Alertmanager that is pre-configured and available for selection by default if you run Grafana on-premise or open-source.
+Grafana Alertmanager is an internal Alertmanager that is pre-configured and available for selection by default if you run Grafana on-premises or open-source.

 The Grafana Alertmanager can receive alerts from Grafana, but it cannot receive alerts from outside Grafana, for example, from Mimir or Loki.